Why do people love to sample Marlene Shaw?

 In the year 1997, Blueboy struck gold.
 It was decided that “Remember Me” would be released first on the label known as Mushroom Jazz Volume One via Jive Records.

 A radio edit was quickly arranged and put together by the production team called “Sure is Pure”.
 And the rest is history as they say.
 The Single peaked at number 8 on the UK music charts.
-It also went to number 2 on the American Dance Singles charts as well.
+It also went to number 2 on the American Dance Singles charts.

 No one could fathom it out.
 However, news came through on the grapevine that 2 x samples were utilized in creating this single.
 All that was put to bed.